Quantifying Membership Privacy via Information Leakage

 PATE has several advantages as a privacy-preserving machine learning framework.
 First, the privacy guarantees result solely from the aggregation mechanism and are agnostic to the specific machine learning techniques used by each teacher.
 This is because the modular structure of PATE enables us to invoke the data-processing inequality to uncouple the information leaked through the training and aggregation, and guarantee that the overall leakage is less than both.
 Second, PATE lends itself well to distributed learning by allowing data owners to separately train their own predictors, hence mitigating the need for centralized storage of the sensitive data.
 Finally, the aggregation mechanism induces a favorable \textit{synergy between privacy and accuracy} such that increased agreement among the teachers in labelling a query lowers its associated privacy cost.
 This synergy is one of the main focuses of this paper, and will be extensively studied.

 The privacy guarantees established by PATE are characterized in~\cite{papernot2016semi,papernot2018scalable} in terms of differential privacy, and results from experiments are reported.
-Here, we will analyze the privacy of the framework in terms of the entrywise information leakage while our goal is to gain a deeper understanding of the operation of the framework, especially the Report-Noisy-Max mechanism used for aggregating teachers' predictions.
-As~\cite{papernot2016semi,papernot2018scalable} present a thorough experimental study, here we refrain from repeating the experiments but focus on giving a rigorous analysis of the framework to explain properties such as the privacy-accuracy synergy.
+However, these works do not analytically prove the aforementioned synergy between privacy and accuracy observed in the framework.
+Here, we will analyze the privacy of the framework in terms of the entrywise information leakage, and prove the privacy-accuracy synergy using analytical arguments in order to provide deeper insights into the workings of the framework, especially the Report-Noisy-Max mechanism used for aggregating teachers' predictions.
+As~\cite{papernot2016semi,papernot2018scalable} present a thorough experimental study, here we refrain from repeating the experiments but focus on giving a rigorous theoretical analysis of the framework.